 Our online Bachelor’s in Business Administration prepares students for the global business workforce.
 This four-year program covers topics like business data and theory, accounting, communications and business law.
-You’ll also have a choice of three concentrations to tailor your learning — marketing, global food systems and agribusiness or leadership, organization and management.
+You’ll also have a choice of two concentrations to tailor your learning — global food systems and agribusiness, or leadership, organization and management.

 The online Bachelor’s in Business Administration is accredited by the International Accreditation Council for Business Education (IACBE).
 No matter what path you select, EOU’s online business degree provides practical, theoretical and ethical perspectives to contribute to your success in a variety of fields.